martin-brennan/martin-brennan.com/_posts/2025-09-14-cleaning-up-this-blog-with-ai.md

 It waffled on a bit, but at the core of it the recommendation was this:

-> * Keep & refresh posts with value.
+* Keep & refresh posts with value
-> * Archive or add disclaimers for posts with historical interest but outdated info.
+* Archive or add disclaimers for posts with historical interest but outdated info
-> * Delete + redirect/410 those with no value, no traffic, no links.
+* Delete and redirect or respond with 410 Gone for those with no value, no traffic, no links

 I had already been doing this a little with a "deprecation" warning on extremely old and irrelevant posts like [this one I wrote in 2012](/php-mysql-and-ftp-on-an-amazon-ec2-instance/), but this time I wanted to do this for a lot more of my articles.
 I then asked ChatGPT for a recommendation on the process behind this to see if we were on the same page, and we were.
 I don't need to paste in what it said here, it was quite long but pretty much repeated the above.